 Most zero waste floss is made from silk since this material will naturally decompose.
-However, our guide to the best types of eco-friendly dental floss also has a vegan option for people who don’t want to use silk.
+However, our guide to the best types of eco-friendly dental floss also has a few vegan options for people who don’t want to use silk.

 12. Safety Razor

 Safety razors make fantastic eco-friendly alternatives to plastic razors.
 The razor itself is made from strong and durable stainless steel, so you can keep it forever.

 The blade is the only thing you have to occasionally replace.
-However, replacement blades for safety razors typically cost less than $1 each, so they’re significantly more affordable than plastic replacement cartridges.
+However, replacement blades for safety razors typically cost just a few cents each, so they’re significantly more affordable than plastic replacement cartridges.

 13. Packaging-Free Beauty Products

 If you’re trying to create a zero waste bathroom, one important place to start is with your beauty products.
 Shampoos, conditioners, body washes, and lotions all come in plastic bottles that clog up our landfills.

 Packaging-free beauty products make fantastic eco-friendly alternatives.
 I prefer to use Ethique because I love their scents and they have a great range of products.

 If you’re not sure which type of product you want to use, I recommend trying out their sampler packs: